American Airlines make money – by listening to employees

 And now they’ve posted a profit (albeit a small one) for the first time in 5 years.
 Read the whole story.

-One thought on “American Airlines make money – by listening to employees”
+One response to “American Airlines make money – by listening to employees”

 Leave a Reply